HL7/fhir-gender-harmony/input/pagecontent/model.md

 0..1.
 The GH model does not specify how such restrictions should be implemented.
 They should reflect the purpose of the communication and the capabilities of the systems involved.
-This may require individual site specific business rules to map a multi-valued SFCU into a single value that is appropriate for this context.
+This may require individual site specific business rules to map a multi-valued SPCU into a single value that is appropriate for this context.

-As SFCU can be context-specific, on rare occasions there may be more than one concurrent SFCU for a patient.
-For example, there could be multiple procedure results, each identifying a context specific SFCU determination used to set the normal range used.
-For example an SFCU value and linked comment or specific observation could be summarized as "male, based on hormonal measurement."
+As SPCU can be context-specific, on rare occasions there may be more than one concurrent SPCU for a patient.
+For example, there could be multiple procedure results, each identifying a context specific SPCU determination used to set the normal range used.
+For example an SPCU value and linked comment or specific observation could be summarized as "male, based on hormonal measurement."